Mágica juventud: Plot

 Miguel is a young man working in a zoo.
-Hiding a dark secret: a few years ago was part of a criminal gang, which was captured.
-Miguel went to jail, but far from being restored when leaving becomes a young aggressive and resentful against society.
+He has a dark secret: a few years ago, he was part of a criminal gang, which was captured.
+Miguel went to jail, but far from being reformed after serving his sentence he has become aggressive and resentful against society.

 One day assists the restaurant called "La Hamburguesa Mágica" very popular among young people served by Pepita, friendly old woman who is a friend of all.
 There he meets Fernanda, a cute young cheerful and kind, and both fall in love.

 Miguel feels he has finally found the love that lacked and has every intention to change its attitude, but Fernanda begins to investigate his past and this causes Miguel rears its old self again and Fernanda away.
 However, you will realize how much he loves her and that is the only woman who has really interested him, and look to get back with her, but will have to fight the intrigues of Leonardo Grimaldi, a young man without morals or scruples looking stay with Fernanda.